thomasdeppisch/eMagLS/README.md

 This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
 It further uses an excerpt of an em32 recording from the [3D-MARCo library](https://zenodo.org/record/3477602).
 Files from external sources are subject to their corresponding licenses.

 ## Changelog
+- Update functions to use a transition frequency of at least 1 kHz (this makes a difference only for SH order 1)
 - Update `getEMagLsFiltersEMAinSH.m` to improve computation speed by performing all sound field rotations in one operation
 - Fix `getEMagLsFiltersEMAinSH.m` vertical rotation direction (it was inverted before)
 - Update `getSMAIRMatrix.m` to work for higher requested array orders than estimated simulation order